JonathanMiroshnik/Real-Fake-News/README.md

 - [ ] Search button -> This will allow a user to search through the articles in the website according to key words
 - [ ] Automatically generated images in the middle of articles -> and also for banners for the articles
 - [ ] A tip jar for the humble creator of said website
-- [-] Dark/Light mode button
+- [x] Dark/Light mode button
-- [-] Pages for writers for all their articles to be displayed in the page
+- [x] Pages for writers for all their articles to be displayed in the page
 - [ ] Pagination where needed
 - [ ] Games section, **In development** - A tic-tac-toe game and a Trivia game
 - [ ] Share buttons on article: https://www.npmjs.com/package/react-share